AlenToma/FastDeepCloner/Documentations/ActAsInterface.md

     {
         string Name { get; set; }

+        // As you can see class user dose not have FirstName, but still
-        // not all the property have to match the class, the library will handle only found property and add the extra one
+        // not all properties have to match the class, the library will handle only found property and add the extra one
         // to the new created object
-        string Password { get; set; }
+        string FirstName { get; set; }
     }

     public class User